seung-lab/fpzip/README.md

 # fpzip

-Python C++ bindings for the fpzip algorithm (version 1.2.0).
+fpzip is a lossless compression algorithm for 3 and 4 dimensional floating point data.
+This package contains Python C++ bindings for the fpzip algorithm (version 1.2.0).
 The version number for this package is independent.
 Python 2.7 and Python 3+ are supported.

 ```python
 import fpzip